FrederickAmpsUp/HighSchool-Racing/Rules-And-Regs-0.0.4.md

 		- The main event is a 60-minute race divided into four stints.
 		- Each stint is separated by a mandatory pit stop.
 	- **4.1.2 Pit Stops:**
-		- Karts must enter the pit lane during the following times:
+		- Karts must enter the pit lane exactly once during each of the following times:
 			- Pit 1: 13-17m after race start
 			- Pit 2: 28-32m after race start
 			- Pit 3: 43-47m after race start
-		- Karts must remain in the pit lane for a minimum of 2 minutes.
+		- Karts must remain in the pit lane for a minimum of 2 minutes during
 		- Teams must complete a driver swap during their pit stop.
 		- Refueling during the pit stop is encouraged but not mandatory.
 		- Karts that do not adhere to pit stop regulations may incur penalties up to and including disqualification.